svilupp/svilupp.github.io/wip/how_to_analytics_done_right.md

 Now that we have established the need, let’s look into what we need to do.

 # So what do I need to do?
-You can read about it in detail [here](https://www.termsfeed.com/blog/sample-blog-privacy-policy-template/).
+You can read about it in detail [here](https://www.termsfeed.com/blog/sample-blog-privacy-policy-template/) or from a more authoritative source [here](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/the-right-to-be-informed/what-privacy-information-should-we-provide/).

 In short, we need to:
 - collect, transfer and store the minimum information possible (in most cases your personal blog requires little or no Personal Identifiable Information (PII)) in a safe and compliant way (best to leave it to specialists)